charles-roman/systems-programming/notes/c-programming/README.md

 - **Statically allocated 2D arrays** are stored in **row-major order**:
   - Each row is a 1D array stored **contiguously** in memory.
   - Rows are placed one after the other in memory.
-- Passing a 2D array to a function works the same as with 1D arrays:
-  - The parameter receives the **base address** of the matrix.
-  - Indexing remains consistent and predictable.

 #### Dynamic 2D Arrays
 There are two common ways to dynamically allocate a 2D array: